Pages

 Hand Immobilization Attack

-The hand immobilization as a distinct category of attack originated with Bruce Lee's early training in Wing Chun.
+Within Bruce Lee’s Five Methods of Attack, the concept of hand immobilization as a distinct category can be traced to his early training in Wing Chun.
 This martial art places a heavy emphasis on close quarters fighting where, through arm to arm contact with your opponent, you learn to feel how they are pressing against you (feel their energy) and manipulate their arms in order to successfully strike them.

-Though this was a core aspects of Lee's early training, there is a great deal of evidence that he was moving away from it as he developed his system.
-It is said that his fight with Wong Jack Man was a pivotal turning point.
+Though this was a core aspects of Lee's early training, evidence suggests that he was gradually moving away from it as he developed his system.
+Many accounts suggest that his fight with Wong Jack Man marked a pivotal shift in his approach to combat.

 That being said, there are clear examples of HIA performed successfully in combat sports.
 In this section I highlight some of those techniques.